-All questionnaires did not have provisions for participant's names, and the interviews were carried out in the side room in the pediatric clinic, to ensure privacy and Collection confidentiality. of samples was done from the procedure room near the out-patient clinic.
-Completed questionnaires were kept under lock and key, only accessible by the Principal Investigator and authorized individuals.
+All questionnaires did not have provisions for participant's names, and the interviews were carried out in the side room in the pediatric clinic, to ensure privacy and confidentiality.
+Collection of samples was done from the procedure out-patient near the Completed questionnaires were kept under lock and key, only accessible by the Principal Investigator and authorized individuals.
 Data was kept in passwordprotected files, where it remained until dissemination and didn't include patient identifiers.
-There was sensitization and training of research assistants about the specifically on urine sample collection procedure to minimize the risks.
+There was sensitization and training of research assistants about the study, specifically on urine sample collection procedure to minimize the risks.